 Either you train your employees with the most effective training programs or go with the flow.
 There is no point in investing in something that cannot guarantee success.

-Unlike traditional training methods, the structuring of a training program should begin from the first step, i.e., identifying the 3Ws: Why train, Who to train, and What to train for.
-Let us consider a product-based company, ABC, that creates a fantastic product and teams representing it.
-Unfortunately, they are unable to achieve to the fullest.
+Unlike traditional training methods, the structuring of a training program should begin from the first step, i.e., identifying the 3Ws: Why train, who to train, and what to train for.
+Let us consider a product-based company, ABC, which creates a wide range of products.
+Unfortunately, the company is lagging in one particular area.
 However, the committee found out that its sales team wasn’t working as expected, requiring its workforce to undergo training.
 Not all employees needed the same training.
 Therefore, an assessment based on the competencies aligned with the organization could suffice the need of managers and give them an idea of:

 Everyone is not perfect.
 Most employees have some weak points or dark areas in their work skills, for which they need to be trained.
 The assessments could inform about the need for training, for they reflect deficiencies and competencies which need to be worked upon.